Jbat1Jumper/PyApiMaker/README.rst

 	- Searching the api
 	- Api context

-3. PyApiRpc
+3. PyRpcApi
-	- PyApiRpcServer
+	- PyRpcServer
-	- PyApiRpcBlueprint
+	- PyRpcBlueprint
-	- PyApiRpcTerminal
+	- PyRpcTerminal

 4. PyApiParser
-	- Use with PyApiRpcTerminal
+	- Use PyApiParser with PyRpcTerminal

 For what the hell is this?